 Friends of Holstein Park supports Holstein Park, Senior Citizens Memorial Park, and Ehrler (William) Park.
 Holstein Park sits on 3.25 acres.
 The fieldhouse is equipped with two gymnasiums, an assembly hall with stage, and clubrooms.
 Outside, the park offers a swimming pool with a wading pool and a playground with a spray water feature.
 There is also a baseball/softball diamond and a green open space.
 Senior Citizens Memorial Park is a shady 1.10-acre park located just north of Holstein Park.
 The park is perfect for picnics, community gatherings, and laying amongst the trees.
 Ehrler Park is located in two blocks south of Armitage Avenue, approximately 2 ½ blocks west of Damen Avenue.
 The park is 0.92 acres and it contains an updated playground as of 2023 and lots of greenspace for general play.

 Mike and his wife Becky have been Bucktown residents since moving into the neighborhood in 2010.
 Mike became President of this organization in January 2022.
 Now raising a family of three active children, Mike and his family are frequently at the neighborhood parks and can often be seen (and heard) strolling around the neighborhood.
 Mike and Becky started the June Wacky Wednesday series and have been responsible for several other events including the Valentine's Day Candy Bingo and Cardboard Regatta and Pool Float Race.
-Their children are heavily involved in Holstein Park programs having participated in day camp, yoga, dodgeball, basketball, and art classes.
-Professionally, Mike has been practicing as a trial attorney at Pretzel & Stouffer for 15 years defending physicians, hospitals, and other healthcare professionals.
-Mike's interest in FOHP was spurred on by his desire to help create and organize events to bring this wonderful community together as well as a big push from his wife Becky.
+Their children are heavily involved in Holstein Park programs having participated in day camp, yoga, pickleball, dodgeball, basketball, and art classes.
+Professionally, Mike has been practicing as a trial attorney at Pretzel & Stouffer for 16 years defending physicians, hospitals, and other healthcare professionals.
+Mike's interest in FOHP was spurred on by his desire to help create and organize events to bring this wonderful community together as well as a big push from his wife Becky to get involved.
 Mike's always open to a conversation, so please reach out to him.

 Chelsea has lived in various neighborhoods throughout Chicago since 2009, but in 2021, Chelsea and her husband, Ted, decided Bucktown was where they wanted to plant roots and raise their two children.